teqneers/PHP-Stream-Wrapper-for-Git/README.md

 // rename a file - change is committed to the repository rename('git:///path/to/your/repository/old.txt', 'git:///path/to/your/repository/new.txt');

+// remove a directory - change is committed to the repository rmdir('git:///path/to/your/repository/directory_to_delete');

+// create a directory - change is committed to the repository
+// this creates a .gitkeep file in new_directory because Git does not track directories mkdir('git:///path/to/your/repository/new_directory');

 // unregister the wrapper if needed StreamWrapper::unregister();